Residency Director – Internal Medicine Preceptor

-Monique Bonhomme, MS, PharmD, is a resident of Northern Virginia.
-After receiving a Bachelor of Science degree she went on to earn her Doctor of Pharmacy degree and Master of Science degree.
-She completed her general pharmacy practice residency.
-After completion of her residency, Dr. Bonhomme remained with Inova Health System in a mainly decentralized clinical pharmacy role.
+Monique Bonhomme, PharmD, MS, BCPS is a resident of Northern Virginia.
+After receiving a Bachelor of Science degree she went on to earn her Doctor of Pharmacy and Master of Science degree.
+She returned to Virginia and completed her general pharmacy practice residency.
+After completion of her residency, Dr. Bonhomme remained with the Inova Health System in a mainly decentralized clinical pharmacy role.
 As an oncology-trained pharmacist she was a member of the Oncology Task Force, was selected as an Interventional pharmacist, and was the pharmacy-nursing liaison for the stroke unit.
 She later accepted a full-time position at Sibley Memorial Hospital’s Department of Pharmacy.
-Dr. Bonhomme is currently the PGY1 Residency Program Coordinator, preceptor for the Internal Medicine Rotation, a Residency Project Advisor, and serves as a resident faculty mentor.
-She is also part of the team of pharmacists who helped implement the same-day surgery clinical pharmacy practice at Sibley.
-In addition, she is the secretary and newsletter editor of the Washington Metropolitan Society of Health-System Pharmacists.
+Dr. Bonhomme is currently the Residency Program Director, preceptor for the Internal Medicine Rotation, a Residency Project Advisor, and serves as a resident faculty mentor.
+In addition, she is the past elected secretary and current elected ASHP delegate and newsletter editor of the Washington Metropolitan Society of Health-System Pharmacists.

 Central Pharmacy Practice Preceptor